t

 tqʷl̓qʷl̓tiw̓st call someone on the telephone

-- way̓ ixíʔ stqʷəlqʷəltiw̓sts axáʔ yaʔ ylmixʷm̓ The chief is going to call on the telephone (PS)
+- way̓ ixíʔ stqʷəlqʷəltiw̓sts axáʔ yaʔ ylmixʷm̓ So then this chief is going to start making telephone calls.
+(PS)

 tqʷl̓qʷl̓tiw̓stn̓ telephone